puppetlabs/puppet-specifications/language/func-api.md

 ### Defining Type in the Dispatch call

-Types are specified in String form with the syntax of the types as they are used in the Puppet Programming Language:
+Types are specified in string form with the syntax of the types as they are used in the Puppet Programming Language.
+Only literal values may be used for the type parameter expressions (e.g. '`Integer[$min_allowed + 1, $max_allowed]`' cannot be used as a type).

 ### Lambda Support

-The signature supports passing a block of code / lambda to a function as an extra trailing argument.
+The signature supports a special block parameter that can accept a block of code / lambda given to a function as an extra trailing argument.
+If this block parameter is not defined, the function will not accept a call where a trailing lambda is given.

-It is always possible to have explicit lambdas as parameters.
+It is also possible to have explicit lambdas as parameters (albeit that there is currently no way to pass multiple lambdas to a function from the Puppet Language in this version of the specification).
 The language itself passes a lambda as the last argument.
-Since a method may want to specify optional and variable number of arguments before the lambda (and not repeat it), there is the need to specify it differently.
+Since a method may want to specify optional and variable number of arguments before the lambda, there is the need to specify it separately using one of the methods `block_param`, or `optional_block_param` where (as the name suggests), the former makes the signature require that a lambda is given, and the latter accepts a given lambda, but also that no lambda was given.

-Maybe like this?

     dispatch :something do
-      param 'Scalar', 'a'
+      param 'Scalar', :a'
-      block_param Callable[...]
+      block_param
     end

-**TODO** This changed - review implementation

-The type is always a lambda type, and it is always last (except if user passes a closure, but that is a different issue).
-There must be a way to define if the block is optional or not, suggest `required_block_param`, `block_param` as methods.

-### Manual Handling

-A Function can implement `call(scope, *args)`, perform additional checks etc, and either relay to the super version, or rewrite arguments and call:

-    self.class.dispatcher.dispatch(self, scope, args)

-It is not intended that the Function directly implements its function-logic in the call method.
+The `block_param` and `optional_block_param` can be called without arguments which means that a lambda with any signature is accepted, and that the name of the parameter is `:block`.
+If something else is wanted, it is specified with a Callable type, and the name of the block.
+The type may also be a `Variant` type if all of the variants are variations of `Callable` (including other `Variant` types).

+Example, accept a callable that takes two arguments, the first an `Integer`, and the second a `String`:

+    block_param 'Callable[Integer, String]', :block

+The declaration of the `Callable` type should be read as: "The given lambda must be callable with arguments given of these types.", or simply "These are the types I will call the lambda with".

 ### Reserved method names

 The Function class reserves the following method names:

-* calling_scope
+* `closure_scope`
-* closure_scope
+* `loader`
-* loader
+* `call_function`

 **NOTE** The API for this is still being designed.

+#### closure_scope

+Returns the scope where the function was defined.

-#### Overriding the initializer
+#### loader

-The `initialize` method takes two arguments, the calling_scope, and the loader, and if initialization is required of the function being created, the super version must be called.

-**NOTE** The API for this is still being designed.
+Returns the loader that loaded the function.
+Further loading will be done from the perspective of this loader.

+#### call_function(function_name, *args)

+Calls the function named `function_name` (the name is given without any prefix (3x prefixes names with `function_`, 4x does not), and a variable number of arguments.

-### Strict access
+### Function Documentation

-A Function is defined in a top level scope (or system scope), and does not by default have access to the scope in which it is called.
+Documentation is written as yardoc comments before the call to `Functions.create_function` and in comments before each call to `dispatch`.

+### Rules for Non Internal Functions

-**The function may use things that is either given to it, or that it injects.**
+* The function may only use things that are given to it.

-Note that the scope given in the call to inject is the scope where the function is defined - i.e. the function's closure (works the same as a lambda, only that all functions are defined in a global system scope tied to the module where it is defined.

-Accessing the calling scope is a very smelly thing and it is questionable if it should be supported at all.
-If access is needed to any other part of the system, such accessors should be injected (i.e. access is not via scope).

-The only reason to get the calling scope is to read or write variables - i.e. bad behavior!
-A function should only communicate via its given arguments and returned value(s) and side effects only performed on objects that are injected (e.g. compiler, loader, etc).

-However... when a call is made, the calling scope is passed and we can provide access to it if needed, but we must then do one of the following:
+* The function may not mutate the arguments given to it.
+* The function should not mutate the state of the system directly, it may call other system functions that does this, but it should not mutate the system state itself.
+* The function may not implement any of the reserved methods.
+* The function may not contain nested classes or modules

+Specifically, this means that a (non internal) function does not have access to the calling scope.
+If there is a need to access the calling scope, or other internal runtime services, the function is an internal / system function and it can be implemented using the more advanced `InternalFunction` base class.

+Normal functions should not access scope.
+It is very bad practice to read (or even worse, write) variables in the scope.
+A Function should operate on its given arguments and return a result.
+Functions that need to mutate the state of the catalog are considered to be system functions, and it is far better to call these functions than to implement a new system function (e.g. use `call_function(:include, 'name_of_class')` instead of trying to manipulate the catalog being produced).

 * The anonymous Function class defines all methods on the class, an instance of the function represents a particular call